NetaDAOAcademy/CoiningReason/readme.md

 </details><br>

+<details markdown="1">

-### Unit VI: Ecology
+<summary> Unit VI: Ecology </summary>

 Much has been made about the ecological impact of cryptocurrency mining.
 Our objective is not to decide on this impact, but to open the question of what "ecological thinking" cryptocurrency makes newly possible and practicable.
 Surplus value returns here as surplus enjoyment and surplus energy.

-<details markdown="1">

-<summary> Readings </summary>

 **Session 1.
 Network and Ecosystem**